christopher-fu/gale_server/docs/project_description.md

   should send a push notification to all invitees when a new event is created.
 - Transactions: Ecto allows us to group database operations together in a transaction.
 We should take advantage of this.
-- Event cancelling by the owner: The owner should be able to cancel an event.
+- Event canceling by the owner: The owner should be able to cancel an event.
   This change should also be pushed to all the participants to notify them.
-- Map support: Continuing from location awareness, we can integrate map views into our front end to provide a friendlier interface for users.
+- Map support: Once location-aware events are implemented, we can integrate map views into our front end to provide a friendlier interface for users.